Call to order: 01352 757777

 Wheat Bran for Older Horses

-Ageing horses often experience reduced digestive efficiency, lower voluntary intake and progressive muscle loss.
-Adequate protein intake becomes increasingly important to preserve lean mass (Ralston, 2001).
+Ageing horses often experience reduced digestive efficiency, lower voluntary intake, and progressive muscle loss, making adequate protein intake increasingly important to help preserve lean mass [3].

 To use wheat bran safely and effectively, it’s important to move beyond tradition and rely on data-driven feeding strategies.